-Estimated Change of Control or Termination Payments and Benefits at the End of 2006
+Estimated Change of Control or Termination Payments and Benefits at the End of 2007

 The tables below reflect the payments and benefits payable to each of the named executive officers in the event of a termination of the executive's employment under several different circumstances.
-The amounts shown assume that termination was effective as of December 31, 2006, given the executive's compensation and service levels as of that date, and are estimates of the amounts that would be payable to the named executive officers in each situation.
+The amounts shown assume that termination was effective as of December 31, 2007, given the executive's compensation and service levels as of that date, and are estimates of the amounts that would be payable to the named executive officers in each situation.
 The actual amounts to be paid out can only be determined at the time of an executive's actual separation from the company.
 Factors that could affect the nature and amount of the amounts paid on termination of employment, among others, include the timing of the event, compensation level, the market price of the company's common stock and the executive's age.

-The disclosure related to potential payments to Mr. Greifeld assumes that his amended and restated employment contract was effective as of December 31, 2006.
-The value of the accelerated vesting of outstanding equity awards is the intrinsic value of those awards (the value based upon the market price of the company's common stock on December 29, 2006, reduced in the case of options, by the option exercise price).
-The amounts reported for Pension Plan and SERP benefits represent the actuarial present value of the named executive officer's accumulated benefit under the Pension Plan and SERP as of December 31, 2006.
-Assumptions used in calculating the amounts include a 5.75% discount rate, retirement at age 62 (which is the earliest age at which a participant may retire and receive unreduced benefits under the plans) and other assumptions used for financial reporting purposes under generally accepted accounting principles as described in footnote 11 to our audited financial statements for the fiscal year ended December 31, 2006 included in our Form 10-K. None of the named executive officers was eligible to retire as of December 31, 2006.
+The value of the accelerated vesting of outstanding equity awards is the intrinsic value of those awards (the value based upon the market price of the company's common stock on December 31, 2007, reduced in the case of options, by the option exercise price).
+In the case of performance share unit awards, the number of shares with accelerated vesting is assumed to be at the target level.
+The amounts reported for Pension Plan and SERP benefits represent the actuarial present value of the named executive officer's accumulated benefit under the Pension Plan and SERP as of December 31, 2007.
+Assumptions used in calculating the amounts include a 5.75% discount rate as of December 31, 2006, a 6.00% discount rate as of December 1, 2007, retirement at age 62, which is the earliest age at which a participant may retire and receive unreduced benefits under the plans, and other assumptions used for financial reporting purposes under generally accepted accounting principles as described in footnote 11 to our audited financial statements for the fiscal year ended December 31, 2007 included in the Company's annual report on Form 10-K filed on February 25, 2008.
+None of the named executive officers was eligible to retire as of December 31, 2007.